-Before a student reveals information about an incident, these individuals (Responsible Employees) will try to ensure that the student understands their reporting obligations.
-If a student wishes to maintain confidentiality and has not disclosed information about an incident, these individuals will seek to direct the student to the University's confidential sources.
+Before a student reveals information about an incident, these individuals (Responsible Employees) will ensure that the student understands their reporting obligations.
+If a student wishes to maintain confidentiality and has not disclosed information about an incident, these individuals will direct the student to the University's confidential sources.

 Confidential resources, such as counseling staff, Disability Services staff, and staff from Sexual Violence Response, are not obligated to report disclosures of gender-based misconduct except for aggregate statistical data that does not include individuals names or identifying information.
-They will not share identifying information with the Gender-Based Misconduct Office about a student or an incident without the student's permission, except under exigent circumstances as required by law.
+They will not share identifying information with Student Conduct and Community Standards about a student or an incident without the student's permission, except under exigent circumstances as required by law.